BCDevOps/s2i-nginx-npm/README.md

 Open Docker QuickStart Terminal (need Docker engine started and env variables set) and build the S2I image:

-`$ docker build -t s2i-nginx git://github.com/BCDevOps/s2i-nginx`
+`$ docker build -t s2i-nginx-npm git://github.com/BCDevOps/s2i-nginx-npm`

 Tag and push this image to the OpenShift Docker Registry for your OpenShift Project:

-`$ docker tag s2i-nginx docker-registry.pathfinder.gov.bc.ca/<yourprojectname>/s2i-nginx`
+`$ docker tag s2i-nginx-npm docker-registry.pathfinder.gov.bc.ca/<yourprojectname>/s2i-nginx-npm`

 `$ docker login docker-registry.pathfinder.gov.bc.ca -u <username> -p <token>`

-`$ docker push docker-registry.pathfinder.gov.bc.ca/<yourprojectname>/s2i-nginx`
+`$ docker push docker-registry.pathfinder.gov.bc.ca/<yourprojectname>/s2i-nginx-npm`

 [Forgot how to get a token?](https://console.pathfinder.gov.bc.ca:8443/console/command-line)

 ### Step 2: Customizing your Nginx Config and Static Files

-Create a separate Git repo or [fork/clone our example](https://github.com/BCDevOps/s2i-nginx-example) repo.
+Create a separate Git repo or [fork/clone our example](https://github.com/BCDevOps/s2i-nginx-npm-example) repo.

 The directory structure should look like this:

+`/dist/    <- where your npm run build should output to`

-`/html/    <- your static files here or just empty`
+`/html/    <- your static files here, and the output of the npm build process`

 `/conf.d/  <- your custom NGinx config files`